paloma-software/paloma-docs/install/wordpress-elementor.md

 # Installing the Paloma Widget on a Wordpress Site with the Elementor Plugin

 Elementor is a powerful Wordpress plugin that can be used to help visually build your site.
 The following steps are specific to Elementor to enable the Paloma widget on the site.
+For more background and the full installation instructions, see the [Website Integration Guide for the Paloma Widget](https://paloma-software.github.io/paloma-docs/widget-web-installation.html).

 Note that Plugins like Elementor tend to change frequently, these steps are as of April 2025 using v3.7.26 and Pro v3.25.4.